 Trends vary across cultures, too.
 If we look to Asian markets, luxury purchasing is related to a high-level trust.
 Consumers want to know the story behind the brand, product, and design process, digging deep into the heritage and the story of the brand.
 Quality is highly valued, and the unique styles created by British luxury offer inspiration, and demonstrate integrity and a source of rich cultural diversity.

 As for Western cultures, there is a strive towards sustainability, specifically in the younger generations.
 They desire transparency in the design and manufacturing process of products, and want to know what luxury brands and the industry are doing to incorporate sustainability into their enterprises.
 The demand for this information fits the luxury industry well, as it isn’t just about the logo or beloved brand name; rather, it is how the product is made, its history and heritage.

 What are the principal advantages to a consumer shopping in-store over online?

 The human connection and storytelling are the high street’s distinct advantage, which consumers cannot experience in a digital world.
-Luxury taps into customer emotions, preferences and connections, which create a personalised shopping interaction.
-Customers are taken on a personalised journey through the heritage of the brand, developing a deeper connection.
+Customers are taken on a personalised journey through the heritage of the brand, developing a deeper connection with consumers.